SAP-samples/teched2024-IN280/exercises/ex4/README.md

     	</multimap:Messages>
 ```

-In the above snippet you can see that PRODUCT, CUSTOMER, LOCATION, UNITS, CONSDEMAND, KEYFIGUREDATE values are mapped to  PRDID; CUTID, LOCID, UOMID, STATISTICALFORECASTQTY and KEYFIGUREDATE from  column names of the Snowflake database table are mapped to the key figure attributes of STATISTICALFORECASTQTY in SAP IBP.
+In the above snippet you can see that values from PRODUCT, CUSTOMER, LOCATION, CONSDEMAND and KEYFIGUREDATE column names of the Snowflake database table are mapped to the key figure attributes of STATISTICALFORECASTQTY in SAP IBP.

 ## Summary